ivov/nodemaker/README.md

 }
 ```

-Field fisplay restrictions are inferred from the object structure, but if you have an additional field display restriction, add it with `extraDisplayRestriction: { fieldName: boolean }`.
+Field display restrictions are inferred from the object structure, but if you have an additional field display restriction, you can add it with `extraDisplayRestriction: { fieldName: boolean }`.